 Ninie G. Syarikin is an NCIS Life Member since 2011, working as a full time independent writer, editor/proofreader, book reviewer, professional translator/interpreter and researcher.
-Graduated from English Department, Gadjah Mada University, Indonesia, she also attended American Studies Department of The George Washington University, Washington, DC under Fulbright Scholarships.
+Graduated from English Department, Gadjah Mada University, Indonesia, she also attended the American Studies Department of The George Washington University, Washington, DC under Fulbright Scholarship.
 At the earlier part of her career, Ninie has taught at the English Department, University of North Sumatera, Medan, Indonesia.
 She has a teaching certificate in "Methods of Employing Literature in Language Teaching" from the SEAMEO RELC Scholarship in Singapore and 140 hours teaching certificates in TESOL/TESL/TEFL from the Oxford Seminars, with specializations in "Business English" and "TOEFL Preparation."
 Ninie is an alumna of two literary programs: The University of Iowa's Summer Writing Festival (Summer 2005) and The British Council-sponsored "The Cambridge Residential Seminar on Contemporary British Literature" at Downing College, the University of Cambridge in UK (Summer 2003).
-In July 1993, she was a recipient of the Jakarta, Indonesia's British Council Travel Grant on the occasion of a series of literary lectures of Dr. Fadia Faqir, an Arab British author, in Indonesia.
+She was also a recipient of the Jakarta, Indonesia's British Council Travel Grant on the occasion of a series of literary lectures of Dr. Fadia Faqir, an Arab British author, in Indonesia.
 Some institutions/organizations that Ninie has worked for, among others, are: Voice of America, National Geographic Society, language schools, translation companies and some prestigious law firms.
-Ninie has a BA in English from Gadjah Mada University, Indonesia and holds an MFA in Creative Writing from The University of Tampa, Florida.
-Ninie manages her translation and writing businesses, House of Creative Writing and US-SEA Strategy, which seek to create a cultural bridge, through language and literature, between the Southeast Asian Islamic countries and the United States of America.
+Ninie has a BA in English from Gadjah Mada University, Indonesia and holds an MFA in Creative Writing (terminal degree) from The University of Tampa, Florida.
+She manages her translation/interpretation and writing businesses, US-SEA Strategy, which seeks to create a cultural bridge, through language and literature, between the Southeast Asian Islamic countries and the United States of America.
 Ninie welcomes query, possible collaboration and correspondence at firstname.lastname@example.org.

 Ninie's Professional Profile: